 - A couple pinches coarse sea salt

-- 1. Preheat your broiler.
+- Preheat your broiler.

-- Flip the bread over, drizzle with olive oil, and cover with the squares of chocolate.
-(Ideally the chocolate would be about the thickness of a Hershey’s bar and just cover the surface of the bread.
-But if your favorite chocolate bar is thicker, so be it.)
+- Flip the bread over, drizzle with oil, and arrange the chocolate on top.
+(Ideally the chocolate would be about the thickness of a Hershey’s bar and evenly cover the surface of the bread.)

-- Omit the olive oil and salt.
+Chocolate Sandwich VariationChocolate and Peanut Butter Sandwich Omit the olive oil and salt.
+Spread 1 tablespoon of your favorite creamy or crunchy peanut butter on the bread, cover with squares of either dark or milk chocolate, and if desired, add sliced bananas.
+Broil, grin, eat.
+Chocolate and Raspberry Jam Panini Omit the olive oil and salt.
 Cover the bread with squares of dark chocolate and 1 to 2 tablespoons raspberry jam and sandwich the slices together.
 Make the sandwich in a panini grill or waffle iron.
 Press, grin, eat.

 Nutrition information is automatically calculated, so should only be used as an approximation.

 No words can do this chocolate sandwich recipe justice.
 I will try, just the same.